 - 1/4 cup white balsamic vinegar

 - 1 tablespoon butter

 - Mix 1 tbsp of olive oil, vinegar, honey, thyme, salt and pepper in a small mixing bowl.
 Add strawberries, toss, and set aside.

 - Heat a medium non-stick pan over medium-high heat.

 - Brush chicken with olive oil on both sides, and generously dust blacken seasoning over each side.
 Place chicken in pan and cook 3-4 minutes on each side or until fully cooked.
 Slice and set aside.

-- In the same pan used for the chicken, reduce the heat to medium, add 1 tbsp of butter, .5 tbsp of olive oil, fresh thyme, salt and pepper, and cooked farro.
+- In the same pan used for the chicken, reduce the heat to medium, add butter, .5 tbsp of olive oil, fresh thyme, salt and pepper, and cooked farro.
 Toast for 5-8 minutes, tossing frequently.

 Want to see more of JZ Eats?

 Follow me on Instagram and Facebook for daily drool-worthy updates.